 Another officer, serving in the Punjab, states-" Part of my old regiment that mutinied and went to Delhi the other day, left it again, and gave themselves up.
-This is the only regiment that has done so. don't know what has been done with them.
-For my part, I would destroy them all." §
+This is the only regiment that has done so.
+I don't know what has been done with them.
+For my part, I would destroy them all."

 A third officer, writing from Meerut, applauds the justice of the Highlanders and others, who, in passing through Cawnpoor, had killed every native they could find.
 A fourth, writing from the Delhi camp, has "every reason to believe, that when our troops enter Delhi, a fearful massacre of the inhabitants will take place.
-The officers, as a body, will do nothing to check it." \

-The exasperation manifested by the Europeans against the natives generally, materially increased the fatigues and perils of the force before Delhi.
-Sir John Lawrence declared that the Europeans were perishing for the want of natives to assist them in the day-work; that is, minor duties performed in the sun.
+The officers, as a body, will do nothing to check it." ¶ them in the day-work; that is, minor duties performed in the sun.
 It was absolutely necessary to check the excesses of the soldiery, especially as regarded their conduct towards the camp-followers; and Brigadier Wilson published a general order on the subject, which the Friend of India holds up to admiration, as a marked contrast to that issued by Sir James Outram upon a similar subject.
-"It had come to the knowledge of Brigadier Wilson, that numbers of camp-followers had been bayoneted and shot by European soldiers.
-He pointed out that a continuance of such reckless conduct would cause the army to degenerate into an undisciplined rabble;"++ and dwelt on the great inconvenience which would result from the desertion of the camp by the natives, some of whom, alarmed by the fate of their companions, had "thought it prudent to decamp." ## Certainly, Sir James Outram would have held different language, and would have found many voices to echo his sentiments; for even at this period, occurrences were not wanting to show the nobler side of the native character, or the appreciation it re-For instance: among many Engceived. lishwomen and children, brought to the Delhi camp as helpless fugitives, was a Mrs. Nunn, the wife of a European in the customs' department.
+"It had come to the knowledge of Brigadier Wilson, that numbers of camp-followers had been bavoneted and shot by European soldiers.
+He pointed out that a continuance of such reckless conduct would cause the army to degenerate into an undisciplined rabble;"++ and dwelt on the great inconvenience which would result from the desertion of the camp by the natives, some of whom, alarmed by the fate of their companions, had "thought it prudent to decamp." ## Certainly, Sir James Outram would have held different language, and would have found many voices to echo his sentiments; for even at this period, occurrences were not wanting to show the nobler side of the native character, or the appreciation it received.
+For instance: among many Englishwomen and children, brought to the Delhi camp as helpless fugitives, was a Mrs. Nunn, the wife of a European in the customs' department.
 When the mutiny broke out at Goorgaon, her husband was absent; but the people of the neighbouring village carried her off with her children, and fed, clothed, and concealed the helpless family for three months, regardless of the threats of the mutineers, or the offered bribe of a hundred rupees for her surrender; until, at the expiration of that time, an opportunity occurred for bringing her safely into camp.
-The officer at whose picket the party appeared, said that "the woman spoke most gratefully of their kindness and devotion; and her little boy seemed to have the greatest affection for the grey-headed old man on whose shoulder he was perched." §§
+The officer at whose picket the party appeared, said that "the woman spoke most gratefully of their kindness and devotion; and her little boy seemed to have the greatest affection for the grev-headed old rence declared that the Europeans were perishing for the want of natives to assist